Brickline Greenway – Info & Updates

 The one-mile segment along Market Street from Compton Ave, at the campus of Harris-Stowe State University to 20th Street, at CITYPARK (the home of St. Louis CITY SC) is divided into two parts:

-For 22nd to Compton Ave, design is underway, construction to begin in 2024.
+– For 22nd to Compton Ave, design is underway, construction to begin in 2024.
+Learn more about this project segment.

 northern